-Finding the best gelato in Rome was a passion project that we attacked with sweet vigor.
+Finding the best gelato in Rome was a passion project that we approached with sweet vigor.
 Read on to discover our picks for the eight best Rome gelato shops.

 We expected Rome’s gelato to be good.
 After all, Italy is gelato’s epicenter and Rome is its capital city.

 Our first trip to the Italy in 2010 was a rushed, rainy blur.
 We’re ashamed to say that we have no memory of eating any gelato in Rome during that visit.
 At least we ate gelato (among other Italian desserts) in Florence and Bologna after we left Rome.

 Since then, over the past decade, we’ve licked cones all over Italy from Matera in the south to Trento in the north without disappointment.
 Before returning to Rome in late 2020, we really didn’t anticipate its gelato to be remarkably different since there’s plenty of good gelato all over the boot.

 As it turns out, gelato in Rome isn’t good.
 It’s great.
 It may very well be the pinnacle of gelato enjoyment.

 Since our first visit, the city’s gelato scene has morphed into a gelato movement.
 Roman gelato shops transform natural, local, seasonal ingredients into creamy, dreamy, urbane flavors reflective of the sprawling Italian capital’s zeitgeist.

 We didn’t have to look hard to find dozens of famous gelato shops in Rome.
 They’re located all over the city, with several gelaterias operating multiple locations.